TGlbrt/Monster-Hunter-Logbook/README.md

 and login using you username and password. monsters will take you to a page which displays all currently added monsters, if you are logged in as a user you can add your own monsters or edit and even delete them, by clicking on the name of the monster you can see all of you logs for that monster, on this page you can create new logs, delete your old ones if you want and edit a log.

+### Tests
+This project includes 16 headless tests that use selenium and chrome driver to perform these tests.
+The current test coverage is 32.9%